EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 </table>
 <h3>Train Test Split</h3>
 This tool is used for splitting databases into two groups, using one part to train the model and the other to test the model on.<br>
 We need train and test data with constants for Linear Regression and GAM, and without constants for Polynomial Regression and ANN.
 Because of this, we're splitting the data without the constants and adding constants afterwards.
-Alternatively, you can make two splits (one with and one without constants); if you want to go that way, remember to use the same random_state for both splits for a fair comparison.
+Alternatively, you can make two splits (one with and one without constants).
+If you want to go that way, remember to use the same random_state for both splits for a fair comparison.
 Random state parameter accepts integers.
 <pre>
 x_train, x_test, y_train, y_test = train_test_split(x, y, test_size=0.5, random_state=7)
 x_train1 = sm.add_constant(x_train)